Paleo vs Keto Diet: Which One Is Right For You?

 Full-fat dairy products are permitted on the Keto diet (although depending on who you ask, they’re not always encouraged).

-As we covered above, the Paleo diet removes foods that are hard for the body to break down and can wreak havoc on gut health — dairy products are one of them.
-Dairy is a common food intolerance because most of us stop producing an adequate amount of lactase, which is the enzyme needed to digest the milk sugar lactose found in dairy, around age 4 (once breastfeeding has stopped)(8).
+As we covered above, the Paleo diet removes dairy products.
+Dairy is a common food intolerance because some of us stop producing an adequate amount of lactase, the enzyme needed to digest the milk sugar lactose found in dairy.

 3. The Keto Diet Measures Fat, Protein, and Carb Percentage.